bossley9/mdz/doc/specification.md

 The content of a code block may span multiple lines until the ending code fence is reached.
 The contents of a code block are treated as literal text, not inlines.
 In implementation, `<`, `>`, and `&` must be converted to `&lt;`, `&gt;`, and `&amp;` respectively to avoid conflicts with generated HTML markup.

-The info string is used to specify the programming language of the code block and is rendered in the `class` attribute of the code string with prefix `language-` in accordance with the [WhatWG recommendation](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-code-element).

 <figure>
   <figcaption>Example 4.5.1</figcaption>
 <pre><code>&grave;&grave;&grave;